stefanofornari/lambda-loop/docs/getting-started.md

 # Getting Started

-To get started with &lambda;Loop, you can add it as a dependency to your project.
+To get started with λLoop, you can add it as a dependency to your project.

 ## Maven Dependency